mkim2178/mkim2178.github.io/optimizations/lp_formations_transformations.md

 ---
 layout: default
-title: Linear Programming: Formations and Transformations
+title: "Linear Programming: Formations and Transformations"
 ---
 How can we represent linear Programs?